-A strategy of continued growth has also been adopted in respect of Syndicate 6134.
-In 2018 the syndicate underwrote gross net written premium of £21.9 million across specific classes of business within the underwriting capability of the host syndicate.
-This increased to £31.1 million for 2019 and for the 2020 year of account the expectation is that Syndicate 6134 will underwrite £105.6 million of gross net premium.
-It is expected that this will increase further over time.
+A strategy of growth has also been adopted in respect of Syndicate 6134.
+In 2018 the syndicate underwrote gross net written premium of £22.2 million across specific classes of business within the underwriting capability of the host syndicate.
+This increased to £32.6 million and £100.9 million for the 2019 and 2020 years of account respectively.
+For the 2021 year of account the expectation is that Syndicate 6134 will underwrite £66.3 million of gross net premium.
+The reduction in gross net written premium, over that written in 2020, reflects a realignment of certain classes of business as between Syndicate 6134 and Syndicate 2121 as the host syndicate.
 Syndicate 2121 receives an overriding commission in respect of these arrangements.
 The quota share contracts are being underwritten on a funds withheld basis although amounts may be advanced if needed to enable Syndicate 6134 to finance its standalone obligations.